NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 ### Important

 - Don't clobber existing `buildPhase` etc.
-- Tool to fetch updates from all packages

 ### Nice-to-have

 - Get all remaining packages’ tests passing.
 - An example showing fasl-only building, no binary
-- Complete the list of "standard mkDerivation args" (dontUnpack, ...)
 - Don’t use `CL_SOURCE_REGISTRY` but use source map files?
 - Don’t clobber existing `CL_SOURCE_REGISTRY`
 - Document how to overwrite a package